Skip to content

 • Windows / Linux: Ctrl+Alt+L

 You can change this shortcut in VS Code Keyboard Shortcuts.
-The inline CodeLens label keeps showing the default shortcut text and does not dynamically reflect user-customized keybindings.
+The inline CodeLens keeps showing the default shortcut text and does not dynamically reflect user-customized keybindings.

 Steps: